Den Kozel – Beer and Music Festival

-On the second Saturday in June each year (in 2018 it will be June 9th) the Velkopopovičky Brewery opens it’s doors to thousands of people intent on trying some beer, a range of local food and enjoying different bands and other performers.
+On the second Saturday in June each year the Velkopopovicky Brewery opens it’s doors to thousands of people intent on trying some beer, a range of local food and enjoying different bands and other performers.
 Gates open around 1030 in the morning and close around 10pm in the evening.
 There are two entries.
 The main pedestrian entry is at the front of the brewery (close to the brewery shop).
-The main vehicle access is at the back and will be open for pedestrians only.
+If you come by train then entry is at the back of the brewery by the big pond (follow the signs).
 Admission is FREE.
 If you want a hat then you have to buy a few beers and other souvenirs are for sale throughout the venue.

 Why is it called Den Kozel?

 Kozel means “Goat” so literally the festival is Day of the Goat.
 The brewery has always used a picture of a goat in its labelling and advertising.
 You’ll also find a real live goat within the brewery grounds which is the mascot.

 What’s to Do and See?